 Many of Lee County's expenses are paid for by "Taxing Authorities."
 An

-MSTU or MSBU is a Taxing Authority, which has its own budget for both
+MSTU or MSBU is a type of Taxing Authority, which has its own budget for both

 revenues and expenses.
 This budget is approved at a public hearing.

 owners in unincorporated Lee County who wish to implement special services or

 improvement projects to their neighborhood or community may petition the Board

 of County Commissioners to create a Municipal Service Taxing/Benefit Unit

 (MSTBU).
 There are two general categories of MSTBUs:

 - Operation & Maintenance Projects (O&M) - An O&M project is ongoing and has its own budget for both revenues and expenses.
 This budget is determined by a volunteer committee of property owners in coordination with the MSTBU Coordinator and approved annually at a public hearing.
 O&M Projects typically cover services such as maintenance of roads, signs landscaping, irrigation, lighting, or ponds/lakes, canal dredging and channel marker maintenance.
 O&M Projects are also referred to as Special Improvement Units (SIU).

 - Capital Improvement Projects (CIP) - A CIP project is a one-time only project.
 The final cost of a CIP project is determined upon completion.
 The property owner has the choice to pay it off all at once or pay it back over a period of time.
 These types of projects typically cover services such as conversion of roads from dirt to pavement, bridge replacement, canal dredging, and installation of water/sewer systems.

 Municipal Service Taxing Units (MSTU) are funded by the collection of ad valorem taxes.
 Ad valorem taxes are based on the assessed value of the subject property.